tensorflow/docs/site/en/api_docs/python/tf/train/CheckpointManager.md

 #### Args:

 * <b>`checkpoint`</b>: The <a href="../../tf/train/Checkpoint"><code>tf.train.Checkpoint</code></a> instance to save and manage checkpoints for.
 * <b>`directory`</b>: The path to a directory in which to write checkpoints.
 A special file named "checkpoint" is also written to this directory (in a human-readable text format) which contains the state of the `CheckpointManager`.
 * <b>`max_to_keep`</b>: An integer, the number of checkpoints to keep.
 Unless preserved by `keep_checkpoint_every_n_hours`, checkpoints will be deleted from the active set, oldest first, until only `max_to_keep` checkpoints remain.
 If `None`, no checkpoints are deleted and everything stays in the active set.
 Note that `max_to_keep=None` will keep all checkpoint paths in memory and in the checkpoint state protocol buffer on disk.
 * <b>`keep_checkpoint_every_n_hours`</b>: Upon removal from the active set, a checkpoint will be preserved if it has been at least `keep_checkpoint_every_n_hours` since the last preserved checkpoint.
 The default setting of `None` does not preserve any checkpoints in this way.
+* <b>`checkpoint_name`</b>: Custom name for the checkpoint file.

 #### Raises:

 * <b>`ValueError`</b>: If `max_to_keep` is not a positive integer.